nicolasdilley/gomela-ase21/README.md

 The list of projects (along with their commit) can be found in ```./commits.csv```

-To automate the verification of the 99 github projects, run:
+To automate the verification of the 99 GitHub projects, run:

 ```./gomela fs l commits.csv```